kroko/hela-tests/README.md

 ## Other notes

 Waiting for *Midgard*s on ūbercheap SoCs with drivers.
-Or maybe float buffers on exsisting ones?
+Or maybe float buffers on existing ones?

 `cat /dev/urandom > /dev/fb0`